trentstauff/pyStocks/README.md

 ![pyStocks gif](https://trentstauffer.ca/img/pyGithub.gif)

-pyStocks is made in python and uses Flask, and works by gathering real-time data surrounding the stock market using [finnhub.io](https://finnhub.io/), an amazing free API.
+pyStocks is made in python and utilizes Flask, alongside gathering real-time data surrounding the stock market using [finnhub.io](https://finnhub.io/), an amazing free API.

 As you can see, if your margin's are in the positive, they'll be displayed in green!